 These parts would have been created by the system themselves and not necessarily during a state of trauma.
 They are typically leaders of the system that are considered to be holders of wisdom, or gentle peace, or spiritual guidance.
 They are devoted to the survivor system as a whole and work towards maintaining safety, stabilization, balance, etc. They typically do very little with the outside world, and focus most all of their energies towards helping the system to survive.

-18. Parts that are specifically parental figures to the outside children.
+18. Parts who are the assigned parent / parental figures to the outside children.

 It is not uncommon for a survivor to split off “parental parts” just to be focused on raising the outside children as well as possible.
 These parts very often work hard at being different from their own outside parents, and strive to be the best parent they can be.